 $\varphi_V(x)$ is the Voigt function, and u{Dop} is the Doppler velocity width (cm s-1), the point where the line profile falls to 1/e of its peak.
-With this definition of the relative line displacement, the line profile due to thermal motions alone is $exp(-x^2)$.
-Equation 5.3 is evaluated in routine abscf.
+With this definition of the relative line displacement, the line profile due to thermal motions alone is $\exp(-x^2)$.
+The constant part of equation 5.3 (i.e., everything except the rightmost term) is evaluated in routine abscf.